A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Rhodes for Attractions, Food, Resorts, and Beaches

 Rhodes

-Rhodes is an extremely popular place to visit for scuba diving and snorkeling.
+Many visitors go to Rhodes to enjoy scuba diving and snorkeling.
 The island has many snorkeling and dive spots where you can enjoy the underwater world.
 There are plenty of snorkeling or scuba diving trips that you can organize in advance as well.
 Because of the island's large size, there's a diversity of vendors and areas to pick between.

 Is Paphos or Rhodes Better for Beaches?